Scandinavian Christmas Garland No-Sew Felt Tutorial

-Draw these on the card-stock or print out a (public use) photo in the appropriate size and cut it out to use as a template.
+Draw these on the cardstock or print out a (public use) photo in the appropriate size and cut it out to use as a template.
 See the below photo for the candle and tree shapes I used and the dimensions.

-Once you’ve made your paper or card-stock templates, it’s time to cut out your felt!
-Place the templates on the felt sheets and slowly cut around, being careful not to trim off parts of the card-stock.
+- Once you’ve made your paper or cardstock templates, it’s time to cut out your felt!
+Place the templates on the felt sheets and slowly cut around, being careful not to trim off parts of the cardstock.
 Once I had a few cut out in the felt, I then used them to cut out identical sets of the designs.

 I made 3 of the green Christmas trees and 7 of each candle shape (pillar and votive), so double that amount when cutting them out.
 Cut the felt out in pairs to save time when you glue them together later.

-Lay out candle and tree shape felt pieces, then glue them together in pairs.
+- Lay out candle and tree shape felt pieces, then glue them together in pairs.
 If the back felt layer peeks out a little bit that’s okay, you can trim it off later.

-Cut out (by hand without a template) the orange and yellow shapes for the felt "flame" parts of the candles.
+- Cut out (by hand without a template) the orange and yellow shapes for the felt "flame" parts of the candles.
 If you don’t have one of those two colors you can use red with orange or red with yellow instead.

 The shape is basically a rectangle with the top cut into a point and then the edges softened a bit.
 They don’t all have to be exactly uniform, but generally the same size and shape.
 My orange pieces were approximately 1" tall.

-Next, glue the smaller part of the felt flame onto the bottom center of the larger part.
+- Next, glue the smaller part of the felt flame onto the bottom center of the larger part.
 Set these aside to dry.
 You will attach them to the candle part soon in Step 7.

-Next, add a dot of glue to the top center of each candle shape.
+- Next, add a dot of glue to the top center of each candle shape.
 Then you can adhere your flame pieces to the candle, placing them so they stick out much further on top from the part that you glue at the bottom (see photos).
 Allow them to dry while you move onto the next step.

-If you want to add sparkle to your Christmas tree shapes now is the time!
+- If you want to add sparkle to your Christmas tree shapes now is the time!
 Use sequins, felt, colorful trim, or whatever you have in your craft supply stock.
 You can use a toothpick to apply the glue if it makes it easier.
 Lay the trees aside to let the glue dry after the decorations are applied.

-Cut out an additional felt rectangle for each candle and tree shape, in the same colors.
+- Cut out an additional felt rectangle for each candle and tree shape, in the same colors.
 The ones you will use for the smaller candles can be a little shorter so they don’t show from behind.
 I made my rectangles about 1.5-2" long and 3/4" wide.
 You will use these to attach your decorations to the string in a little while.

 - Once the glue has dried on your felt candles, it’s finally time to attach them to your garland!
 You can also add your third Christmas tree at this point.
 Use one felt rectangle per candle shape, placing it under your string.
 Add a good amount of glue and then place your candle shape on top.

 Press lightly with your fingers to help it stick together, but don’t apply too much pressure or the glue can seep through the felt.
 I grouped the candles together along the string in clusters, but it’s up to you how you want them spaced out.

-Now it’s time to finish the ends of your garland with the tree shapes!
+- Now it’s time to finish the ends of your garland with the tree shapes!
 Once they are fairly dry, repeat the process from Step 10 to attach your Christmas trees to each knotted end.
 Keep in mind that your trees will be on a "right" and "left" end of the garland, so have the string come from opposite sides to attach to each tree.

-Allow the garland to lay flat and dry for a few hours.
+- Allow the garland to lay flat and dry for a few hours.
 This will prevent it from coming apart when it’s being displayed, saving you a lot of time and frustration.
 Follow the drying instructions for your particular craft glue.

-Once your garland is assembled, give it a quick check to make sure it’s all securely attached and that you can’t see any of the back layers of felt.
+- Once your garland is assembled, give it a quick check to make sure it’s all securely attached and that you can’t see any of the back layers of felt.
 Carefully trim off any excess felt and repair any areas that might need more glue or have come apart.

-Now it’s time to put your creation up so it can be seen!
+- Now it’s time to put your creation up so it can be seen!
 You can hang your Scandinavian-inspired garland across a mantle place, drape it around your tree, or even display it across a wall or entryway.
 You can either attach it at each end so it forms a single curve, or secure it several times in the middle for a tiered look.
 Use removable hooks, thumbtacks, or sticky pads to attach the garland if you don’t want to put nails in your wall.